timosalm/tanzu-advanced-installation/vsphere-with-tanzu-U2/README.md

 - *Fixed via scripts* `forbidden: PodSecurityPolicy: unable to admit pod: []`.
 In this case we just assign the privilged psp role to anything that is authenticated.

 ### (Otional) Install GitLab
-helm has to be installed e.g. via `sudo snap install helm`
+helm has to be installed e.g. via `sudo snap install helm --classic`
 ```
 ./scripts/setup-gitlab.sh
 ```